aronbudinszky/hcaptcha-swift/README.md

 ### Step 2

-Once you've generated the client-side widget, use this package to easily verify your request via any chosen server-side Swift solution (for example [Vapor](https://vapor.codes)) like so:
+Once you've generated the client-side widget, use this package to easily verify the token it generated via any chosen server-side Swift solution (for example [Vapor](https://vapor.codes)) like so:

 ```
+        // Create the client
         let hCaptchaClient = HCaptchaSwift.Client(secret: "- your secret token -")

+        // Now try to verify
-        let response = try await hCaptchaClient.verify("- verification token you received when the user completed the captcha -", remoteip: "- user's remote ip (optional) -", sitekey: "- your site key (optional)")
+        let response = try await hCaptchaClient.verify("- verification token you received when the user completed the captcha -", remoteip: "- user's remote ip (optional) -", sitekey: "- your site key (optional, but recommended)")

-        if response.success {
+        // - Note: In case of any errors (including when verification fails) the returned hCaptcha error codes will be thrown (see docs).
+But generally non-spam users won't be sending invalid verification tokens anyway (unless your implementation is weird / wrong), so regular users won't see these errors.

+        guard response else {
+            print("Verification failed.")
+            // This usually won't happen, but good to check just in case.
+Typically an error should already be thrown above if this is false.
+(Unfortunately hCaptcha docs are a bit unclear on this.)
+            return
+        }

         print("Yay!
 You are not a bot!")
-        } else {
-            print("Some problem(s) occurred: \(response.errors.joined(by: ", ")) ")
-        }
 ```